flight505/FB_ai_bot/README.md

    - `gpt-4o-mini` with the desired OpenAI model (e.g., `gpt-4`, `gpt-4-turbo`, `gpt-4o-mini`).
    - `Generate a friendly, specific, and engaging Facebook comment.` with your desired OpenAI prompt.
    - `https://www.facebook.com/your_post_url_here` with the URL of the Facebook post you want to comment on.
+   - `https://facebook.com/page1,https://facebook.com/page2` with the URLs of the Facebook pages you want to comment on.
+   - Optionally change `COMMENT_SOURCE` to "local" if you want to use predefined comments instead of OpenAI.

+5. **Adjust the configuration in `main.py` if needed:**
+   - Modify the `CONFIG` dictionary to change behavior
+   - Adjust XPaths if Facebook's structure has changed
+   - Configure logging and CSV output options

 ---